irinagetman1973/Vehicle-tracking-in-challenging-scenarios-using-YOLOv8/README.md

   <img src="https://user-images.githubusercontent.com/22610163/30512919-72a57046-9b02-11e7-8ca8-c3e4bd993497.gif">
 </center>

-# Vehicle Tracking in Challenging Scenarios using YOLOv8

-This is a semester-long coursework for the third year of the Bachelor of Software Engineering program at Yoobee Colleges in Auckland, focusing on advanced topics in software development and project management.

-This repository contains code for a vehicle tracking system based on the YOLOv8 object detection algorithm.
-The system is designed to work in challenging scenarios, such as low light conditions, occlusions, and fast motion.

 ## Things to do as on 12, May
 1) new data recording and re-testing pretrained YOLOv8 model '&#x2705;'  [update: done on 16/05.
 Notebook "Custom_video_track_count"]